JohanPeraldi/my-gatsby-interesting-articles-website/src/content/articles/en/wild-chimps-filmed-sharing-boozy-fruit.md

 “If so, it suggests the human tradition of feasting may have its origins deep in our evolutionary history.”

-To find out more about this research project, visit [https://cantanhezchimpanzeeproject.com/](https://cantanhezchimpanzeeproject.com/)
+To find out more about this research project, visit [the Cantanhez Chimpanzee Project's website](https://cantanhezchimpanzeeproject.com/).

 Bowland’s work was funded by the Primate Society of Great Britain.